vaibhavsingh007/chasing_runaway_robot/README.md

  A Traxbot looks like a small tank.
 Each one is about half a meter long and drives on two continuous metal tracks.
 In order to maneuver itself, a Traxbot can do one of two things: it can drive in a straight line or it can turn.
-So to make a right turn, A Traxbot will drive forward, stop, turn 90 degrees, then continue driving straight.
+So to make a right turn, A Traxbot will drive forward, stop, turn x degrees, then continue driving straight.

  This series of questions involves the recovery of a rogue Traxbot.
 This bot has